20 BEST Things To Do in Santa Rosa, California

 Spend some time enjoying some of the other amenities in the park, such as the 18-hole disc golf course, or enjoy a picnic on one of the strategically placed picnic tables.

-6. Trione-Annadel State Park
+11. Watch for Wildlife at Trione-Annadel State Park

 For wildlife watchers, hikers, equestrians, mountain bikers, flower spotters, and view admirers, Trione-Annadel is a playground of natural wonders.

 Over 40 miles of trails wind their way around the park, which is an incredible way to enjoy the impressive display of wildflowers covering the landscape in spring and summer.
+Keep your eyes out for birds, deer, and coyotes.

 Some of the best trails include the strenuous Rough-Go Trail, which passes some remarkable rock formations; the Canyon Trail, a favorite for horseback riders; and the Marsh Trail, which boasts incredible views of Lake Ilsanjo and the mountains.

 Lake Ilsanjo covers 26 acres of the park and is a popular angling spot.
 If you visit in the winter, the rainy season causes a series of scenic waterfalls to cascade down the hillside, which adds to that natural charm.
-Keep your eyes out for birds, deer, and coyotes often spotted in the park.

-7. Jack London State Historic Park
+13. Admire the Beauty of Jack London State Historic Park

 Frolick through meadows of wildflowers in spring or go leaf peeping in the fall; there is no question the Jack London State Historic Park is beautiful no matter the season and one of the best things to do in Santa Rosa.